szstonelee/gointernal/scheduler.md

 ### Analysis for 1.14.5

-From the above table, we can guess Go 1.14.5 adds new feature of preemption, e.g. adding a new system thread which can monitor all states of Goroutines in all working thread.
+From the above table, we can guess Go 1.14.5 adds new feature of preemption, e.g. adding a new system thread which can monitor all states of Goroutines in all user-code thread.

 The following articles demonstrate this.